ds-modules/curriculum-guide/technology/troubleshooting_tips_students.md

-# Troubleshooting Tips to Use Datahub
+# Tips to Use Datahub

 ## About the UC Berkeley DataHub: